 That definition should instantly make you nervous.
 That’s because it includes a veritable Wild West of laptops, wifi-connected desktop machines, phones, tablets… you name it.
 They’re wireless.
 They’re portable.
 They can access vital company data.
 In a word, they’re a massive security risk.

 Before you start auditing Company B, make sure you’re up to speed on Company A. Most large enterprises these days will promulgate, through an enterprise risk-management plan, specific requirements, checklists, and standards for all devices that access company data.
 That will make your job easier.

 (If that list doesn’t exist, it’s time to create one.
-Feel free to download our handy Pre-/Post-Merger Integration IT checklist for some good pointers.)
+Feel free to download our M&A IT Playbook & Integration Checklist for some good pointers.)

 Requirements in hand, you need to take a broad perspective.
 You need to identify anything and everything in Company B’s mobile environment.
 It could be a wireless printer, tablet, or Bluetooth device.
 It could be something as innocent-looking as USB-connected “sneakerware” (a portable flash drive, after all, is pretty darned mobile).
 Don’t be afraid to ask: “Do you have anything in the Company B environment that’s not on our approved list?”

 Not that you shouldn’t trust the answers you get, but… don’t.
 A healthy dose of tech-backed paranoia will aid you in your mission.
 When we help Company A to acquire Company B, we deploy our security team on-site, armed with scanners that can flag the latest vulnerabilities in a pre-defined, regularly-updated database.
 In addition to performing detailed scans of the network, we’re also mindful to audit the various areas and types of mobile devices.
 We’ll ask questions like: